Toggle mobile menu visibility

 2.1 Whilst it cannot be precisely defined, examples of conduct which may be considered as unreasonable are listed below (the list is not exhaustive):

-b) Persistent failure to show respect in dealings with staff or Council Members, or acting in a threatening or abusive way.
-This includes instances of 'unusual' or 'abnormal' behaviour that may lead a third party to the genuine perception that they may be at risk of harm (defined as "physical injury or mental damage");
+b) Failure to show respect in dealings with staff or council members, or acting in a threatening or abusive way.
+This includes instances of 'unusual' or 'abnormal' behaviour that may lead a third party to the genuine perception that they may be at risk of harm (defined as "physical injury or mental damage").

-c) Hindering objective consideration of an enquiry or operation of a service by the nature or frequency of contact with the Authority;
+c) Hindering objective consideration of an enquiry or operation of a service by the nature or frequency of contact with the council.

-d) Making malicious, unwarranted or defamatory comments or making remarks which are related to any protected characteristic as defined by the Equality Act 2010;
+d) Making malicious, unwelcome, unwarranted, or defamatory comments, or making remarks which are related to any protected characteristic as defined by the Equality Act 2010.

-f) Continuing to attempt to pursue any matter, having exhausted all stages of the corporate or other statutory complaints procedure.
+g) Continuing to attempt to pursue any matter, having exhausted all stages of the corporate or other statutory complaints procedure.
 This includes complaints repeated in their original form or where the substance of a complaint is the same as that originally made.
-This will also apply in cases where the Public Services Ombudsman for Wales has completed his investigation and closed the case;
+This will also apply in cases where the Public Services Ombudsman for Wales has completed an investigation and closed the case.

-1. Contact may be in person, by telephone, letter, e-mail, text or fax;
+1. Contact may be in person, by telephone, letter, email, text / livechat or via social media;

 2. References to an individual or person include a group or a number of individuals.